-The very best New Mexico road trips will include a mix of historical sites, natural wonders, quirky attractions, majestic scenery and plenty of red and green chile.
+The very best road trips in New Mexico include a mix of historical sites, natural wonders, quirky attractions, majestic scenery and plenty of red and green chile.
 So chart your next course right now – whether you’re after a New Mexico weekend getaway or the ultimate southwest road trip, this article is full of ideas to keep you rolling for many miles.

 Ice Cave and Bandera Volcano

-Where: 25 miles south of Grants on NM 53.
+Where: About 25 miles south of Grants on NM Route 53.

 Phone: (505) 783-4303

 Get fired up and chill out at the premier ice cave in New Mexico.
 Bandera Volcano was active about 10,000 years ago; a collapsed lava tube, or cave, formed as a result of that past eruption.
-Today, that cave remains cool enough to form and maintain ice all year from rain and snow melt seeping in.
+Today, that cave remains cool enough to form and maintain ice year-round from rain and snow melt seeping in.

-An easy trail leads to the rim of the volcano and steps lead visitors to a viewing platform overlooking the cave.
-Enjoy several additional trails, check out the museum and gift shop and enjoy the picnic grounds after taking in this rather cool sight.
-Combine Bandera with La Ventana Arch (below).
+An easy trail to the volcano rim leads to a viewing platform overlooking the cave.
+Enjoy several additional trails, check out the museum/gift shop and enjoy the picnic grounds after visiting this rather cool sight.
+Combine Bandera Volcano with La Ventana Arch (further below).